AdaCore/learn/content/courses/ada-idioms/chapters/abstract_data_types.rst

 that is an unrelated issue.

-In Ada we use *private types* to define abstract data types because private types make the type's name visible to clients, but not the representation.
+In Ada we use *private types* to define abstract data types because private types make the type's name, but not the representation, visible to clients.
 These types are composed using syntactical building blocks: a package declaration, separated into two parts, containing a type declared in two parts, and containing declarations for subprograms to manipulate objects of the type